 The TREBLAB Z7 Pro have a decent leakage performance.
 Escaping audio is mostly concentrated in the mid-range and sounds fuller than that of in-ears and earbuds.
 If you're listening to audio at a high volume in a moderately noisy office, it's unlikely you'll bother others around you.

 The mic's noise handling performance is disappointing.
 Although the manufacturer advertises the mic to have electronic noise cancelling (ENC), which is supposed to reduce background noise picked up by the mic, it doesn't seem to make a difference in its performance.
-As a result, the mic struggles to separate your voice from moderate ambient noise around you.
+Like the Recording Quality test, we also reran this testing using the SBC codec instead of aptX HD, which is the codec used for the sound portion of our review.
+However, the mic performance in this regard didn't change.
+It still struggles to separate your voice from moderate ambient noise around you.
 Your voice can be drowned out if you're calling from a busy street.

 The TREBLAB Z7 Pro's battery performance is great.
 The manufacturer advertises them to have 30 hours of continuous battery life, and we measured almost 38 hours, which will easily last through long days on the go.
 They also have a 20-minute quick charge feature that they advertise to supply five hours of playback.
 If you run out of battery life, you can use them passively using their 1/8" TRS cable.
 Keep in mind that battery life can vary with real-life use, though.